Deponija, Belgrade: Quality of life and future

 Some NGOs claim it has the worst conditions of any unhygienic settlements in Belgrade, but the case of the Goveđi Brod in Zemun, recently destroyed by the Danube floods, is probably even worse.
 However Deponija do have some of the worst life conditions as it has absolutely no sewage and electricity and only very small number of houses have running water.

 Along the crossroads of two central streets, a massive illegal dump is constantly being formed.
 The authorities occasionally remove the garbage, but the pile of waste forms immediately.
 The pile which was removed in the spring of 2022 had 3,000 m3, and was the largest illegal dump on the territory of the Palilula municipality.
 In May 2022, city announced that a fenced, public recycling drop-off will be formed on the location, which should solve the problem.

 Houses are made of hot clay and dried mud, cardboard and tin, between the hillocks of garbage and feces-infested ponds of dirty water.
-For the time being, the problem can't be solved as informal settlements can be turned into a formal ones (which would mean the city government would have to introduce power, sewage, water) only if they are built on city land, and the ownership of the land that Deponija is built on is disputed.
+For the time being, the problem can't be solved as informal settlements can be turned into formal ones (which would mean the city government would have to introduce power, sewage, water) only if they are built on city land, and the ownership of the land that Deponija is built on is disputed.
 Port of Belgrade, which was acquired by the Serbian tycoon Milan Beko, claims ownership of the entire city's right bank of the Danube, including this area, too.
-The city has been suing the Port for years, where one court would decide that city is the owner, and than the higher court would say differently and so on.
+The city has been suing the Port for years, where one court would decide that city is the owner, and then the higher court would say differently and so on.
 Port of Belgrade stated that it is not in their jurisdiction to deal with the problem.
 The project of relocating population from Deponija to the new container-based temporary settlement in Reva, neighborhood of Krnjača, from 2003, remained on paper only.

 In December 2021, city announced that the entire Ada Huja will remain unurbanized, and that it will be transformed into the urban forest.
 The only section where the construction will be allowed is the area along the Pančevo Bridge, or some 10% of the total area of 80 ha.
 This is exactly the area where Deponija is located.
 Official plan should be adopted in March 2022, and removal and resettling of the existing industrial facilities and slums, and transformation into the park should be finished by 2024.